 House Elves in the Harry Potter series, who appear to be a whole Slave Race that are like this.
 They are magically obligated to obey their masters in all things, even to the point of harming themselves.
 Some are well treated by their masters, others are horribly abused.
 Still it appears that the vast majority of elves find the idea of being freed distasteful (they compare it to being fired).
 Even Dobby, who loves his freedom, still wants to work and will only accept enough pay to prove that he's free.
 Nonetheless, even being magically bound to their master, they can still feel resentment towards their master.
 Because Sirius constantly insulted Kreacher, he creatively interpreted his "OUT!" command to get out of the house and eventually betrayed him.

-Hermione does not take well at finding out Hogwarts employs unpaid house elves, starts a small organization, Society from the Promotion of Elfish Welfare, but it fails to get anywhere because the elves don't want to be involved.
-Her opinion is that they like slavery because they're uneducated and brainwashed, when the real answer appears to be because of their Blue and Orange Morality.
+Hermione does not take well at finding out Hogwarts employs unpaid house elves, and so starts a small organization, Society for the Promotion of Elfish Welfare, but it fails to get anywhere because the elves don't want to be involved.
+Her opinion is that they like slavery because they're uneducated and brainwashed, when the real answer appears to be because of their Blue and Orange Morality (i.e., they like working, it's being mistreated that they hate).
 She later has a talk with Dumbledore offscreen that establishes the straight facts, but she still advocates for house elves to be treated well in slavery, which is proven right when Kreacher betrays his master Sirius because he mistreated him.

 Crops up in The Legacy Trilogy written by William H. Keith (under the pen name Ian Douglas).
 Humanity discovers a Lost Colony of the Ahn/Ah'nu who were once Ancient Astronauts and who still have a population of human slaves.
 The humans are all rather docile and react badly when test groups are brought back to Earth and given independence.
 Turns out there have been several thousand years of selective breeding going on since all the slaves with the intelligence and independence to escape have done so and live on their own colonies away from the very centralized Ahn.